AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/mpi_results.md

   \bf Relative Speedup & & 1.000000& 1.864571& 3.168649& 4.185456& 3.714083\\
   \hline
   \end{tabular}
-  \caption{\it Parallel Algorithm 3 - Times for each execution in ms.}
+  \caption{\it Parallel Algorithm 3 - Times for each execution in ms and speedups.}
 \end{figure}

 ### Absolute Speedup